siempredelao/Distance-From-Me-Android/README.md

 ## What is it?
 *Distance From Me* is an Android application whose objective is to calculate straight-line distances.
-Code is organised by features (still in progress, not 100%) following MVP architecture.
+Code is organised by features (still in progress, not 100%), following MVVM + Clean architecture.

 ## Features
 * Searches places by keyboard and by voice.